-- (5) T-Shirts
+- (6) T-Shirts

-- (5) Shorts or pants
+- (6) Shorts or pants

-- (6) Pairs of socks (socks & shoes should always be worn.)
+- (8) Pairs of socks (socks & shoes should always be worn)

 - (6) Pairs of underwear

 - Shoes, at least 2 pairs in case one gets wet.
 (No open-toed shoes.)

 - Light jacket or sweatshirt

 - Hat

-- Swimming trunks (boys) or a one-piece bathing suits(girls) Rain gear (poncho or rain suit)
+- Swimming trunks (boys) or a one-piece bathing suit (girls)

+- Rain gear (poncho or rain suit)

-- Medical form (mandatory) Parts A-C, given to Scoutmaster prior to camp.
+- Medical form (mandatory) \Parts A-C\, given to Scoutmaster prior to camp

-- Blanket or sleeping bag and pillow.
+- Blanket or sleeping bag, and pillow, A sleeping pad for Adirondack campsites

 - Duffel bag or footlocker w/lock

 - Toiletries, soap, shampoo, toothbrush, toothpaste, deodorant, body powder

 - Camera (Disposable)

 - Money for the trading post (\$50.00 suggested)

-- Flashlight with extra batterie
+- Flashlight with extra batteries

-- Pocket Knife (with Totin' chip)
+- Pocket Knife (with Totin' Chip)

 - Sunscreen and insect repellent

+- Water bottle/canteen/cup

-- Water bottle/canteen/cup Notebooks for writing Pen/Pencils
+- Notebooks for writing

+- Pen/Pencils

-- Merit badge books (suggested not required)
+- Merit badge books (suggested, not required)

-- 2 Towels (one for the pool and one for the shower)
+- 3 Towels (one for the pool and two for the shower)

 - Shower shoes

-- Medications in the original labeled bottle
+- Medications in an original, labeled bottle

 - Day Pack (for daily needs)